Separate and efficient characterization of state-preparation and measurement errors using single-qubit operations: Constructing measurement-error mitigated readouts

 \section{Constructing measurement-error mitigated readouts}

 In the main text we presented an inversion problem to obtain the M-error free estimates of observable expectation values.
 Utilizing the tensor-product structure of the confusion matrix $A$, it is easy to construct the inverse of the estimate as $\hat{A}^{-1}=\bigotimes_{i=1}^N [\hat{A}^{(i)}]^{-1}$.
 However, this matrix has $2^{2N}$ elements, as there are $2^N$ classical registers for $N$ qubits.
-This means that the matrix multiplication involves $2^{2N}$ operations, which becomes infeasible as $N$ gets even moderately large.
+This means that the matrix multiplication involves $2^{2N}$ operations, which becomes infeasible as $N$ grows.

 Real systems bypass this limitation by constructing a readout register consisting of {\em non-zero readouts} only, and this is typically much smaller than $2^{N}$.
 Let us call this readout register $\vec{\Pi}$ and index it by bit-strings corresponding to the POVM outcomes where $z_+\mapsto 0$ and $z_-\mapsto 1$.
 As an example, for $N=2$, $\vec{\Pi}$ is indexed by $\{[0,0], [0,1], [1,0], [1,1]\}$, such that